delegateas/XrmMockup/README.md

 * Automatically executes plugins and workflows during requests which trigger them.
 * Enforces the security model of CRM, thus allowing you to test your security roles and business unit setup.
 * Enables changing the time of the internal clock of XrmMockup during tests, which enables testing of time-based events (i.e waiting workflows or other time-sensitive business logic).

-## Still in beta

-This project is still in beta, so beware that breaking changes may occur more frequently, as we continue to develop XrmMockup and its usage.